lwang-astro/PeTar/README.md

 The mass fraction of Lagrangian radii is 0.1, 0.3, 0.5, 0.7, 0.9 in default.
 The property of core radius is added at the last.
 There is an option in _petar.data.process_ to define an arbitrary set of mass function.
-When stellar evolution (e.g. BSE/MOBSE) is used, an additional option `--add-star-type` can be used to calculate the Lagrangian properties for specific type of stars.
+When the SSE/BSE based stellar evolution package is used, an additional option `--add-star-type` can be used to calculate the Lagrangian properties for specific type of stars.
 See `petar.data.process -h` for details.
 When `--add-star-type` is used, the reading function should has the consistent keyword arguments.
 The example to read 'data.lagr' is shown in [Reading Lagrangian data](#reading-lagrangian-data).